diode-sketch/Telemetry-Payload-with-LoRaWan-ChirpStack-and-HeyIot/README.md

 <img width="1839" height="691" alt="image" src="https://github.com/user-attachments/assets/63e1cbfc-2b32-4ecb-91aa-a8687d90ba74" />
 The HeyIot console processing data.

+Why did we do this project?

+This project was created to better understand how real-world LoRaWAN telemetry systems operate beyond simple isolated examples.
+While many tutorials explain individual components, we wanted to build and document a complete workflow involving telemetry payload encoding, ChirpStack integration, and cloud visualization through HeyIot.

+Our goal was not only to make the system work, but also to learn how devices, gateways, network servers, and dashboards interact inside a real LoRaWAN infrastructure.

+During development, we faced challenges involving payload decoding, communication reliability, platform interoperability, and high-altitude telemetry transmission.
+Through continuous testing and debugging, we eventually managed to enable airborne 1G mode and maintain telemetry communication during flights exceeding 30,000 meters in altitude.

+This repository is open source because we believe practical experimentation and accessible documentation are some of the best ways to learn embedded systems and IoT technologies.
+We hope this project can help other students, makers, and developers better understand LoRaWAN telemetry workflows and encourage further experimentation within the open-source community.

 There is a video on the repo on how to use the HeyIot Console, although im not very skilled at video editing.

 We did this for the Asgard@SpacePole launch experiment (https://www.facebook.com/groups/153214554744003/).
 It was a mind-bending experience.
 My thanks to Erik de Schrijver for coordinating it all!
 We received not only the chance to deploy our payloads, but to learn how a scientist's life is from people who actually are so.